danibuiza/cv.js/README.md

 - extras to play with maps and some jquery effects

 still todo:
-- zoom in the maps
+DONE - zoom in the maps
-- zooming in and out in the map does not work, some africa region is shown in the background...
 - add marker with some info in the point center
 - rebrush styles and structure
 - add pdf to download that slides